italiangrid/voms-clients/README.md

 ## Build

-You will need maven and Java >= 6.
+You will need maven and Java >= 8.
 To build the clients, type:

   mvn package

-To build RPM packages, see instructions in the `package/rpm` directory.

 ## Install